© Tierney / Adobe Stock

 We dealt with all this and more in our live Twitter conversation with short story writers and organisations, including ALCS, The Word Factory, Short Stops, and our ALCS Tom-Gallon Trust Award shortlistees past and present – Dima Alzayat, Niall Bourke, Kirsty Logan, Valerie O’Riordan and more – and last year’s runner-up Benjamin Myers.

 You can also read our interview with last year’s ALCS Tom-Gallon Trust Award winner, Chris Connolly, as he discusses raising the profile of short fiction, dealing with rejection, and his top tips for writing and submitting short stories.

-As always, you contact us for tailored advice on all business aspects of writing, submitting or publishing poetry and short stories.
+As always, you can contact us for tailored advice on all business aspects of writing, submitting or publishing poetry and short stories.